BabisK/ansible-galera-cluster/CONTRIBUTING.md

 ## Code of Conduct

-This project and everyone participating in it is governed by the [ansible-mariadb-galera-cluster Code of Conduct](CODE_OF_CONDUCT.md).
+This project and everyone participating in it is governed by the [ansible-galera-cluster Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to [me@example.com](mailto:me@example.com).

 ## Environment Setup
 ```